petukhovv/tree2vec/README.md

 ### Description

-Transformation AST of some programming language code to a vector.
+Transformation AST of code in some programming language to a vector.
 The vector is constructed using feature extraction from AST.

 Program consist the following feature extractors: